-No table of contents entries found.

-Table of Contents

-1. Introduction and Overview

-2. Mission Statement

-3. Goals and Objectives

-4. Projects and Programs

-5. Significant Accomplishments and Contributions

-6. Executive Summary

 Introduction and Overview

+This report will include the status and environmental stewardship effort of all active and completed projects during this rating period.

+Mission Statement

+Each day The City of Ridgeland Public Works Department will provide and maintain potable drinking water, sanitary sewer, storm sewer, streets, solid waste, mosquito control, and cemetery services as required in an effective, environmentally conscious and safe manner to ensure the health, safety, welfare and a high quality of life for all Citizens.

+Directors Intent:

+We work for the citizens of Ridgeland and will treat them with dignity and respect.
+We will use new technology to increase our productivity and efficiency.
+Our projects will include environmental stewardship, livability and quality of life integrated into their development.
+The Public Works Department will participate with other City Departments to accomplish the mission of the City.
+We will plan, prepare and execute our emergency response plans in conjunction with other agencies and City Departments.
+We will accept risk in mission accomplishment to accommodate the safety of our employees.
+We will recruit the most professional and qualified employees possible commensurate with the job position.

-The Public Works Department is a dynamic organization that is comprised of 61 personnel and has an annual operating budget of 8.4 million dollars.
-We maintain 360 miles of water and sanitary sewer infrastructure and easements, 115 miles of streets and street right-of-way, 120 miles of storm drains and ditches, 33 traffic signals, 1000 + street lights, five water tanks, eight water wells, read 8,400 water meters (every month), maintain over 100 city vehicles (from other departments) and operate a cemetery.
-We manage the East Madison County Regional and Ridgeland West Sewer systems for Ridgeland, the City of Madison and Pearl River Valley Water Supply District.
-The department also manages the solid waste, recycling, and landscaping, and cell phone tower contracts with a dollar amount of over two (2) million dollars.
+The Public Works Department is a dynamic organization that is comprised of 61 personnel and has an annual operating budget of $8.4 million dollars.
+We maintain 360 miles of water and sanitary sewer infrastructure and easements, 115 miles of streets and street right-of-way, 120 miles of storm drains and ditches, 35 traffic signals, 1000 + street lights, five water tanks, eight water wells, 8,400 water meters read every month, maintain over 100 City vehicles (from other departments) and operate Jessamine cemetery.
+We manage the East Madison County Regional Sewer and Ridgeland West Sewer systems for Ridgeland, the City of Madison and Pearl River Valley Water Supply District.
+The department also manages the solid waste, recycling, and landscaping, and cell phone tower contracts with a total annual dollar amount over $2 million dollars.
 These are only the specified tasks and do not include all of the implied tasks required to make all of this happen.

 I am pleased to report that the City of Ridgeland Public Works Department is on track to accomplish all of its goals and objectives.

+Major projects completed during this rating period include:

+FEMA Debris Removal and Monitoring Term Bid Contracts

+East Madison County Regional Sewer Lining

+Old Canton Road Crosswalks

+Lake Harbour Extension Right of Way

+Colony Park Blvd Right of Way

+South Wheatley Street Rehabilitation

+Induction Lighting at Traffic Signals

+Highland Drive Sanitary sewer

+Local Street Repair and Overlay on 29 different streets

 Miscellaneous Improvements

-OSpeed Limit Driver Feedback Signs
+Speed Limit Driver Feedback Signs

 Traffic Radar Speed Counters

-Synchro 9 Traffic Modeling Software and VIAS2 Traffic Counting Software

-Deployed Topcon GPS Survey Equipment

-New Street Name Signs In Shadowood And Montrachet Subdivisions

-“No Truck” Signage on Hwy 51 and County Line Road

-Highland Colony Elementary School, School Zone Safety Improvements

-Olde Town Sewer Manhole Rehabilitation

-Highland Cove Subdivision Trip Hazard Repair, .

-Our projects include:

-Lake Harbour Drive Extension, Colony Park Boulevard, Craft Center Parking Lot “B&C”, East Jackson Street Multi-Use Trail, Stephens Street Ditch, Samuels Lane Well.
-Major projects that were completed during this rating period include: Lake Harbour Drive Widening
+Northpark Drive traffic calming signage and pavement markings

+County Line Road/Hwy51 “no truck signs”

+Old Agency Village sidewalk trip hazard removal

+Emergency Battery Backup System for Hwy 51/Rice Road traffic signal

+Traffic signal meter base completion

-I-55 Split Diamond
+I-55 Split Diamond traffic signal completion

-Colony Park Blvd West

-Highway 51 Flashing Yellow Arrow Traffic Signal Improvements

-Highway 51 Multi-Use Trail Rehabilitation and Resurfacing

-Wastewater Metering Station Improvements

-Northpark Drive-Avery Boulevard Intersection Traffic Calming

-EMCSDS 36-inch sewer interceptor pipe rehab

-Purple Creek 30-inch Sewer Interceptor Pipe Rehabilitation

-Barksdale Cadillac Sewer Improvements

-FEMA Debris Removal and Monitoring Term Bid ContractsLocal Street Repair And Overlay4

-Highway 51, Craft Center Parking Lot” A” and Pear Orchard Road ditch stablizations.
+EMCRS- Metering Station Tech and assistant added to maintain these stations.

+Our active projects for the upcoming year include:

+Introduction and Overview

-This report will include the status of all projects underway and completed and environmental stewardship efforts during this rating period.
+This report will include the status and environmental stewardship effort of all active and completed projects during this rating period.

+Mission Statement

+Each day The City of Ridgeland Public Works Department will provide and maintain potable drinking water, sanitary sewer, storm sewer, streets, solid waste, mosquito control, and cemetery services as required in an effective, environmentally conscious and safe manner to ensure the health, safety, welfare and a high quality of life for all Citizens.

+Directors Intent: